A DAY IN THE LIFE OF CAMP

 Worship is a very important in our community life and we offer a variety of worship opportunities.
 We celebrate Holy Eucharist (church service) every day using a variety of liturgical forms (informal and formal) in various locations and times.
 Campers plan and participate in worship services.
 It is our practice to offer the bread and wine to all present at the service.
 At the time of registration, please let the Camp Director know if you would prefer your child to receive a blessing rather than the bread and wine.

 Swimming and boating are available most days.
 Swimming tests will occur early in the week.
-Campers who are able to tread water for 5 minutes can swim in the intermediate area and those who can tread for 10 minutes can swim in the deeper swimming area.
-The licensed waterfront is run by certified lifeguards.
+The swimtest consists of laps in the waterfront The licensed waterfront is run by certified lifeguards.

 Arts & Crafts